Zip Bus Chup Raho: Synopsis

-"The story is the emotional and traumatic journey of Parveen un Nisa, a woman living in a post modernist society, where individuals are valued on the basis of their skills and their socio-economic achievements.
+"The story is the emotional and traumatic journey of Parveen un Nisa, a woman living in a postmodernist society, where individuals are valued on the basis of their skills and their socio-economic achievements.
 She is not skilled or bright enough to live up to the expectations and demands of such societies.
 She has always been a housewife with a son and daughter who are very demanding.
 Her husband could not cope the needs and demands of life and escapes.
 Naïve Parveen does not know much about the dynamics of vicious social structure around her and starts getting exploited by a woman named Gypsy.
 Gypsy is basically the bad side of patriarchal system, a kind of a woman who serves men at the expense of exploiting women like Parveen and reinforcing the status quo.
 She transforms Parveen into Paro.
 Parveen has never been happy being Paro, the good woman inside her keeps asserting, nonetheless it is not easy to get out of such clutches.
 Will Parveen be able to break the shackles and set herself free?
 Or her family and her familial problems will continue bogging this woman down?"

 This frustration and fear misleads her to trust women called Gypsy who claims to be a socialite, but in reality she exploit vulnerable women and trains them to become an object of rich business tycoon’s.